KnowPulse-KnowledgeBase/howto-use-R-for-dataanalysis/_episodes/Data-Object-Formats-and-Packages.md

 teaching: 20
 exercises: 20
 questions:
-- "How to visualise my data?"
+- "How to define and store my data?"

 objectives:
-- "Visualise your data using xxx"
+- "Understand multiple forms of data"
 keypoints:
 - ""
 - ""